hansenjohnson/WhaleMap/README.md

 * Tracklines only reflect times when the vessel was 'on effort'.
 There may be cases where they logged a sighting while 'off effort.
 These *should* still display on the map but will not have an associated trackline.

 ## To Do
-* Roseway basin ATBA, and closure area in the GSL
-* Sonobuoys on map
-* NOAA effort from GOM
-* Fundy effort and tracklines from Kim
 * Identify days with effort on barplot
 * For each day of each deployment, calculate kilometers and time of survey effort
-* set up glider database to update automatically
+* Help page / documentation
+* Data info page
+* Reduce sampling frequency of 2017 NOAA GPS to improve plotting efficiency